Frequently Asked Questions: employment, wages, and establishment counts in hurricane flood zones

 4. How can they be used?

-experienced, the subject establishments are represented by the Category I sums.
+subject establishments are represented by the zone 1 sums.
+The zone 2 sums represent the

-The Category II sums represent the establishments which are not in zone I but
+zone 2 values.
+The zone 3 sums represent the establishments which are not affected by Category I

-are in zone II.
-To get a total for establishments subject to a Category II
+To get a total for establishments subject to a Category IV storm, users should add the zone 1, 2, 3, and 4 values.

 In addition to the maps and tables presented on the BLS web site, BLS provided